 Enjoy your next adventure through common sense and thoughtful preparation!

-Spotlight Item: For $7, the book “Bartering With Desperate People” is worth a quick read.
+Spotlight Item: The book “Bartering With Desperate People” is worth a quick read.
 I am not sure I agree with the “desperate” part of the title since realistically, this e-Book is about more negotiating the very best deal in such a way that all parties to the transaction are happy.

 Bargain Bin: For not a lot of money, you can be prepared with a whistle, a lanyard for keeping it around your neck, and an efficient lantern to light the way when the power goes that.
 Other than that, I encourage you to keep on adding to your food storage as best you can.